Generalized Artin Primitive Root Conjecture

-\textbf{Theorem 1.1.} \textit{Assuming the generalized Riemann hypothesis, the integer $2$ is a primitive root mod \(n\) for infinitely many composite integers \(n\geq 1\).
-Moreover, the number of integers \(n\leq x\) such that $2$ is a primitive root mod \(n\) has the asymptotic formulae}\\
+\begin{thm} Assuming the generalized Riemann hypothesis, the integer $2$ is a primitive root mod \(n\) for infinitely many composite integers \(n\geq 1\).
+Moreover, the number of integers \(n\leq x\) in $\mathcal{N}_2$ such that $2$ is a primitive root mod \(n\) has the asymptotic formula